NASA-IMPACT/veda-backend/CONTRIBUTING.md

 ### Fix missed conventional commit messages

-Empty commit messages are an easy way to add to the conventional commit history used for semantic versioning. `git commit --allow-empty -m '!feat(api): introduced breaking path change in xyz endpoint'`
+Empty commit messages are an easy way to add to the conventional commit history used for semantic versioning. `git commit --allow-empty -m 'feat(api)!: introduced breaking path change in xyz endpoint'`

 ### Squased merges (if you must)